 Dr Heather Currie MB BS, FRCOG, DRCOG, MRCGP

 Heather has been an active member of the BMS for many years and was first elected to council in 2004.
-She is co-editor of Menopause International, the journal of the BMS, a member of the Women’s Health Concern medical advisory panel and is integrally involved with the BMS website.
+She is co-editor of Post Reproductive Health, the journal of the BMS, a member of the Women’s Health Concern medical advisory panel and is integrally involved with the BMS website.

 British Menopause Society Trustees